List of numbered streets in Manhattan: 31st and 32nd streets

-31st Street begins on the West Side at the West Side Yard, while 32nd Street, which includes a segment officially known as Korea Way between Fifth Avenue and Broadway in Manhattan's Koreatown, begins at the entrance to Penn Station and Madison Square Garden.
-On the East Side, both streets end at Second Avenue at Kips Bay Towers and NYU Medical Center which occupy the area between 30th and 34th streets.
+31st Street begins on the West Side at the entrances to 10 Hudson Yards and The Shops & Restaurants at Hudson Yards, while 32nd Street, which includes a segment officially known as Korea Way between Fifth Avenue and Broadway in Manhattan's Koreatown, begins at the entrance to Penn Station and Madison Square Garden.
+On the East Side, both streets end at Second Avenue, where the street grid is interrupted by superblocks containing Kips Bay Towers and NYU Medical Center.

 The Catholic church of St. Francis of Assisi is situated at 135–139 West 31st Street.
 At 210 West is the Capuchin Monastery of St. John the Baptist, part of St. John the Baptist Church on 30th Street.
 At the corner of Broadway and West 31st Street is the Grand Hotel.
 The former Hotel Pierrepont was located at 43 West 32nd Street, The Continental NYC tower is at the corner of Sixth Avenue and 32nd Street.
 29 East 32nd Street was the location of the first building owned by the Grolier Club between 1890 and 1917.
+In 2017, the segment of 32nd Street between Second and Third avenues was co-named "Ms. Magazine Way" in honor of the location where the publication was launched at 207 East 32nd Street.